MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-job-queue.md

 ### General flow

 A job is run when the task scheduler's task is run.
-For more information, please see [Task Scheduler](devenv-task-scheduler.md).
+For more information, see [Task Scheduler](devenv-task-scheduler.md).

 Here's a general overview of the process:

 1. When a job queue is created and set to ready state, a Scheduled Task is created to run not before the "Earliest Start Date/Time".
 2. When the scheduled task is picked up by the task scheduler to run, a new background session is started.
-3. The background session will run the "Job Queue Dispatcher" codeunit
+3. The background session will run the **Job Queue Dispatcher** codeunit:
     1. It will firstly check if the job should run or reschedule.
         If it should not run, it will delete itself or reschedule in the case of a already running "Category Code"
     2. The Job Queue Entry will be updated to "In-Progress" state and a Job Queue Log Entry will be created.